jacobwilliams/json-fortran/README.md

 * A [CMake](http://www.cmake.org) build
 system is provided.
 This build system has been tested on Mac and Linux using the Intel Fortran Compiler, gfortran 4.9, and NAG Fortran 6.0.
-It has not been tested on Windows.
+It does also work on Windows (but note that the Visual Studio project it generates is not quite the same as the one mentioned above).
 This CMake based build provides an install target, and exports from both the install location and the build location so that building and using JSON-Fortran in another CMake based project is trivial.
 To get started with the CMake based build, set the